ntalekt/semantic-aware-adaptive-tokenization/README.md

    - It can recognize compound words in German (e.g., *Donaudampfschifffahrtsgesellschaftskapitän*) or idiomatic phrases in Chinese.

 #### 5. **Compression for Rare Words**
    - For rare or out-of-vocabulary words, SAT applies a hybrid of Byte Pair Encoding (BPE) and phonetic encoding (like Soundex) to generate meaningful subword tokens.
+This helps in handling uncommon words more effectively, reducing the number of unknown tokens and potentially improving model performance on diverse texts.

 ---